Verifier

 What should I prepare before an international flight?

-Bring no more than two compliant power banks, keep them in carry-on baggage, save the manufacturer specs, photograph the device label, and check the exact route and airline before travel.
+Keep compliant power banks in carry-on baggage, save the manufacturer specs, photograph the device label, and check the exact route and airline before travel, especially if carrying multiple units.

 Sources and evidence